 Dizziness or lightheadedness, if progressive, may put a patient at risk for passing out and serious harm.

-Diagnosis of Heart Valve Disease
+Diagnosis of Structural Heart Disease

 Sometimes additional and more invasive testing to complete an evaluation may be required, including transesophageal echocardiography and cardiac catheterization.

-Heart Valve Disease Treatment Options
+Structural Heart Disease Treatment Options

-- Minimizing symptoms of heart valve disease
+- Minimizing symptoms of structural heart disease

 - Protecting and slowing the deterioration of valve function

-- Transcatheter mitral valve repair (MitraClip) - Our internationally renowned interventional cardiology team has pioneered a new treatment for patients with mitral regurgitation or leaky heart valves.
+- Transcatheter mitral valve repair (MitraClip) - Our internationally renowned interventional cardiology team has pioneered this new treatment for patients with mitral regurgitation or leaky heart valves.
 The procedure involves inserting via catheter a device known as the MitraClip to repair the valve.
 Recently approved by the Food and Drug Administration, this novel device therapy has proven successful and offers much promise for patients who otherwise have few valvular heart disease treatment options.
 In 2003, NorthShore was the first medical center in the country to perform mitral valve repair using the MitraClip.
 This treatment option is commercially available for degenerative mitral regurgitation and for functional mitral regurgitation through a clinical trial.

 For More Information